 Project Tessera - Vox Pop Labs

-Project Tessera is a civic engagement initiative that combines digital media and data science to serve Canadians.
-The centerpiece of Project Tessera is an interactive online application that surveys users on themes such as culture, values, symbols and their sense of belonging.
+Project Tessera is a civic engagement initiative that combines digital media and data science to offer Canadians a unique opportunity to reflect on the many interpretations of what it means to be Canadian.
+The centerpiece of Project Tessera is an interactive online application that will survey users on themes such as culture, values, symbols and their sense of belonging.
+As Canada reaches this important milestone in its history, this survey will tell us more about the distinct experience, beliefs and values of Canadian citizens in every corner of the country.
+Project Tessera will provide a snapshot of Canadians at the start of the next chapter in our national life.

 Reconciliation in Action: A National Engagement Strategy – Reconciliation Canada